-Firstly lets look at the Assessment tools themself and how they fit into the Principles of Assessment (fairness, validity, flexibility and reliability) and rules of evidence (validity, authenticity, sufficiency, currency).
+When looking at the perfromance you need to consider the Assessment tools themself and how they fit into the Principles of Assessment (fairness, validity, flexibility and reliability) and rules of evidence (validity, authenticity, sufficiency, currency).

 Information in your RTO assessment tools